 Next I simply frosted in between the layers and stacked them up.
 Yep, that’s canned frosting you see.
 I have no shame. 😉

 Finally, I frosted the cake!
 I made the face by drawing it on freehand with a Betty Crocker Cake Icing can of black frosting.
 It looks like a whipping cream spray can and can be found in the baking aisle at most grocery stores.
 This would have been SOOOOOO much cuter with fondant, of that I am aware, but I have never used fondant, and I hate the taste anyway.
-The bottom line is this: I didn’t care enough to figure it out.
-That’s the truth, folks.
-Maybe someday I’ll try it again with fondant when I really need to impress!
+Plus, I think the “rough” look of this frosting is in keeping with the claymation of the movie The Nightmare Before Christmas.
+I like it as it is. 🙂

 Check out that surprising center!
 I love it!
 All of the kids were very impressed with my mad skills.
 Heehee.